Darcey & Stacey: Premise

 The series follows the lives of identical twins Darcey and Stacey Silva in Middletown, Connecticut.
 Stacey has two teenage sons and Darcey has two teenage daughters, Aniko and Aspen, who can be seen on the series.
 It regularly featured members of their family such as Darcey and Stacey's divorced parents, Mike and Nancy.
 The series focuses on Stacey's five-year relationship with her Albanian fiancé, Florian Sukaj and Darcey's new Bulgarian boyfriend, Georgi Rusev.
 Florian's K-1 visa was approved and he meets Stacey in New York City.
 Florian faces cheating accusations, when he is caught posing in pictures with another woman.
 Darcey and her new boyfriend Georgi began talking online and the two later met in Miami.
 Darcey explains on camera that Georgi is a masseur from Bulgaria, but he lives in Arlington, Virginia.
 Darcey and Georgi have an argument and she asks if Georgi has a secret child.

-In the show's second season, Darcey is having issues with Georgi after learning that he was on "sugar mama websites" and he hid money on a sock.
+In the show's second season, Darcey is having issues with Georgi after learning that he was on "sugar mama websites" and he hid money in a sock.
 Darcey is also left hurt after Georgi reached out to her ex-boyfriend Jesse.
 Stacey and Florian discuss having children in the future and during a doctor's appointment Stacey finds out that she has a cyst on her ovary.
 In the season finale, the twins travel to Turkey to undergo plastic surgery and Darcey breaks up with Georgi.
 In a preview for the third season, Darcey's daughter Aniko, can be seen competing in a pageant while the twins are busy promoting their fashion line.
 During the show's third season, Darcey and Georgi attend couple's counseling and later announce plans to have a dual wedding with Stacey and Florian in Miami.